-- 8.1 If your request is rejected, you have the right to appeal. - 8.2 Your appeal must: - a) be in writing and dated; - b) set out the grounds on which you are appealing; and - c) be sent to the Principal's PA within 14 days of the date on which you received the written rejection of your request. - 8.3 The Principal's PA will arrange for a meeting to take place within 14 days of receipt of your appeal.
-The meeting will be held at a convenient time for all those attending and you may be accompanied by a colleague or trade union representative. - 8.4 You will be informed in writing of the Appeal Panel's decision within 14 days of the date of the appeal meeting. - 8.5 If your appeal is upheld, you will be advised of your new working arrangements, details of any trial period, if relevant, an explanation of changes to your contract of employment and the date on which they will commence.
+- 8.1 If your request is rejected, you have the right to appeal. - 8.2 Your appeal must: - a) be in writing and dated; - b) set out the grounds on which you are appealing; and - c) be sent to the Head of People within 14 days of the date on which you received the written rejection of your request. - 8.3 The Head of People will arrange for a meeting to take place within 14 days of receipt of your appeal.
+The meeting will be held at a convenient time for all those attending and you may be accompanied by a colleague or trade union representative. - 8.4 You will be informed in writing of the Appeal decision within 14 days of the date of the appeal meeting. - 8.5 If your appeal is upheld, you will be advised of your new working arrangements, details of any trial period, if relevant, an explanation of changes to your contract of employment and the date on which they will commence.
 You will be asked to sign and return a copy of the letter.
 This will be placed on your personnel file to confirm the variation to your terms of employment.
-There may also be some additional practical matters, such as arrangements for handing over work, that your line manager and/or Principal will discuss with you. - 8.6 You should be aware that changes to your terms of employment will be permanent and you will not be able to make another formal request within the same academic year of your original application.
+There may also be some additional practical matters, such as arrangements for handing over work, that your line manager and/or Principal will discuss with you. - 8.6 You should be aware that changes to your terms of employment will be permanent and you will only be able to make one further formal request within the next 12 months of your original application.

 8.7 If your appeal is rejected, the written decision will give the business reason(s) for the decision and explain why the reason(s) apply in your case.
-You will not be able to make another formal request until 12 months after the date of your original application.